dalton-bailey/acnh-helper-2.0/README.md

 Keep track of collected furniture and cooking recipes.

-Kepp track of collected Gyroids.
+Keep track of collected Gyroids.

 See when bugs, fish and sea creatures are availible by month, time and hemisphere.